smsnobin77/Awesome-ML-Paper-Writing/README.md

 2. **Page limit**
    - **NeurIPS**: 9 pages of main text for submission (figures/tables included in those 9); references don’t count.
 If accepted, you get +1 page (10 pages) for camera-ready.
 Appendix allowed and unlimited.
    - **CVPR**: 8 pages total for main text (including figures/tables) in the CVPR style; additional pages for references only are allowed.
 Appendix allowed and unlimited (Same as NeurIPS).
+   - **ICML**: 8 pages for the main body (submission), excluding references and appendices; appendices and references are unlimited in pages but the entire PDF ≤ 10 MB.
+For the final version you may add +1 page (i.e., 9 pages of main body).
    - **ACL**: Long papers: up to 8 pages of content for review, plus unlimited references; final versions get +1 page (up to 9).
 Short papers: 4 pages for review; final gets +1 (to 5).
 Appendix allowed and unlimited (Same as NeurIPS).
    - **ICLR**: Submission: main text ≤ 9 pages.
 During discussion & camera-ready: main text limit increases to 10 pages.
 References do not count; over-limit is desk-rejected.
 Appendix allowed and unlimited (Same as NeurIPS).
    - **AAAI**: Up to 7 pages of technical content, plus additional pages solely for references (submission).
 Proceedings allocation remains 7 content pages (+refs).
 AAAI allows a technical appendix during review, but for camera-ready the supplementary is not included in AAAI’s proceedings.